Deadlines to Retroactively Claim Employee Retention Tax Credit Extend to 2024 or 2025

 Review Wage and Hour Updates

 If your applicable state or local minimum wage rate is increasing as of Jan.
 1 or on a different date in 2023, ensure the updated rate is reflected for applicable employees' pay as of the effective date.
 In addition, review your obligations under applicable state and/or local laws with respect to wage and hour matters.
+Check out what’s happening in your state.

 Review Updates To Wage Base Limits